openstack/kolla-ansible/doc/source/reference/compute/zun-guide.rst

    docker_apt_package_pin: "5:20.*"
    docker_yum_package_pin: "20.*"

+Debian Bookworm is not recommended as a host OS for Zun.
+It does not support a version of Docker with the deprecated option.
+Compatibility with Zun is not tested in CI.

 Docker reconfiguration requires rebootstrapping before deploy.
 Make sure you understand the consequences of restarting Docker.
 Please see :ref:`rebootstrapping` for details.